 Avoid going Kashmir as it is flooded and there is a risk of epidemic there.

-I was also thinking to spend my Christmas holidays in Goa and looking to book my tickets via letsflycheaper about 4 years ago
+I was also thinking to spend my Christmas holidays in Goa and looking to book my tickets via letsflycheaper over 4 years ago